CPAP Mask or CPAP Machine

 - The CPAP mask fits over the patient’s mouth and nose, releasing the oxygen into the airway

-What are the benefits of using a CPAP mask?
+What are the benefits of using a CPAP mask for snoring?

 CPAP treatment can provide the following benefits when used routinely: